mila-iqia/Casande-RL/README.md

 # Casande

+This is the repository containing the codebase of the CASANDE agent as well as the baselines introduced in the paper [Towards Trustworthy Automatic Diagnosis Systems by Emulating Doctors' Reasoning with Deep Reinforcement Learning](https://arxiv.org/abs/2210.07198) published at NeurIPS 2022.

 ## Introduction

 Implementation of an RL-based medical conversational agent.
 The agent uses deep Q-learning based Rainbow to learn to interact with a patient and it inquires about potential symptoms and antecedents that the patient may be suffering from.
 The agent produces a distribution over possible pathologies at the end of interaction.